 Upon obtaining prompt treatment for your injuries, it’s important to consult a licensed Las Cruces spinal cord injury attorney who can assess your situation and determine whether there is the basis for filing a claim for compensation against the party responsible for your injury.
 A Las Cruces personal injury attorney can provide a free, no-obligation consultation for evaluating your chances of claiming damages.

 Experienced Spinal Cord Injury Lawyer in Las Cruces, NM

-At the Law Office of Samuel I. Kane, our Las Cruces spinal cord injury attorneys are able to evaluate a case and determine the potential amount of damages that may be claimed against the degree and extent of the spinal injury.
+At the Law Office of Samuel I. Kane P.A., our Las Cruces spinal cord injury attorneys are able to evaluate a case and determine the potential amount of damages that may be claimed against the degree and extent of the spinal injury.
 Our Las Cruces spinal cord injury law firm can also direct clients to competent medical providers who can provide the right care and treatment appropriate to the spinal injury.

 Upon completion of treatment, we provide assistance to ensure that the medical bills associated with the treatment are paid and help our clients recover an adequate amount of monetary damages for their pain and suffering.

 Spinal injuries may not be apparent in accidents where a motor vehicle carrying the injured party did not sustain severe property damage.
 In a case involving a car accident that resulted in minor damage to the vehicle, our Las Cruces spinal cord injury law firm was able to establish that our client’s spinal injury was the result of the accident, and we were able to recover a significant amount as compensation for medical and surgery costs, as well as for our client’s pain and suffering.